ubermenzch/Diffusion-Models-From-Zero-to-One/README.md

 ## License

+The text, mathematical derivations, and explanations in this repository are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

-This project is released under the MIT License.
+The source code in this repository is released under the MIT License.
 See the `LICENSE` file for details.